SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-tour.md

 You completed: Steps 1-{current_step - 1}
 You skipped: Steps {current_step}-5

-Resume anytime:  !tour
-Start fresh:     !tour 1
-Jump to step:    !tour [1-5]

-Or just start using the system:
-  !hi          → Open menu
+What's next?

+1. Resume tour (!tour)
+2. Start fresh (!tour 1)
+3. Start working (!hi)
-  !create area → Create your first area
+4. Create first area (!create area)

+Enter number or any command:
 ═══════════════════════════════════════════════════════════════

 CLEAR: tour_active = false

+IF input is 1: EXECUTE !tour (resumes at current_step) IF input is 2: EXECUTE !tour 1
+IF input is 3: EXECUTE !hi
+IF input is 4: EXECUTE !create area
+ELSE: EXECUTE input as command

 STOP
 ```